Contribution: Colab version of the Optech Schnorr / Taproot Workshop

 The mempool.observer website displays visualizations about my Bitcoin mempool.
 For example, a visualization of my current mempool and the historical mempool of my node is shown.
 The idea is to provide information about the current mempool state to a Bitcoin user with a seemingly stuck and longtime-unconfirmed transaction.
 Additionally, the site can be used for double-checking feerate estimates before sending a transaction.

-A site to play Pokémon via the Lightning Network build by @sputn1ck and me in June 2018.
-Pressing the buttons of the GameBoy SVG would generate a lightning invoice.
-Paying that invoice would then send the pressed button to the game backend and the payer could see their action over the Twitch stream.
-The site not longer up, but a bit can still be seen on archive.org.
+Konstantin Nick (@sputn1ck) and I build lnplays.com for the Lighting Hackday in June 2018.
+You could play Pokémon via the Lightning Network build.
+Pressing the buttons of the GameBoy to move the player and to interact with the world would generate a lightning invoice.
+Paying that invoice would send the pressed button to the game-backend and the user could see the action over the live stream.
+The site not longer up, but parts of it can still be seen on archive.org.